Cathedral Church of the Nativity

 The Cathedral Church of the Nativity is an Episcopal cathedral in Bethlehem, Pennsylvania.
-It is the seat of the Diocese of Bethlehem.
+It was the seat of the former Diocese of Bethlehem, and is now a co-cathedral of the Diocese of the Susquehanna, formed in 2026 from a reunion between the Diocese of Bethlehem and the Diocese of Central Pennsylvania.
 In 1988 it was listed as a contributing property in the Fountain Hill Historic District on the National Register of Historic Places.